The four key processes identified by the Agency in its quality handbook are:

-These procedures relate directly or indirectly to the Agency's main mission, i.e. carrying out external evaluations (planning and preparing phases; site visits; reporting; follow-up activities).
+These procedures relate directly or indirectly to the Agency's main mission, i.e. carrying out external evaluations (planning and preparing phases; visits; reporting; follow-up activities).

-This document is used to define and communicate the strict professional standards that the Agency is committed to observe during each of its activities.
+The quality handbook is used to define and communicate the strict professional standards that the Agency is committed to observe during each of its activities.
 In doing so, all the stakeholders (steering committee, board, executive unit and experts) are expected to respect the Code of ethics.